bklogic/ServiceBuilder/README.md

 # Service Builder

-The development tool for data access services (DAS).
-DAS is a cross-platform data access layer technology that provides developer with
+The development tool for data access service (DAS).
+DAS provides developer with
-- the flexibility of querying and persisting aggregate objects of any shape from/into relational database, and
+- the flexibility of querying and persisting aggregate object of complex shapes from/into relational database, and
 - the simplicity of specifying query, command and repository services with SQL and JSON only.

 >[Visit here](https://docs.backlogic.net) to read more about data access service.